 This is where I got serious with my money.
 It’s a more concise breakdown of the budget tracking but also learning to play with money.
 Making it fun.
-Most persons are afraid to face their financial reality, but unless you do, you can’t change it.
+Most people are afraid to face their financial reality, but unless you do, you can’t change it.

 Unless you get intimate with the amount you owe down to the very detail it will feel like it’s always there.

 It’s very conventional to shove the bills aside or steer clear of logging into your billing accounts.